 Many state parks throughout the northern part of the country have cross country skiing trails.
 It all depends on the climate and geographic location.
 While you probably won’t find a skiing trail in Florida, Baxter State Park in Maine may be the perfect place for your winter activities.

 Swimming is another great outdoor activity.
 Or you may just want to set up a beach umbrella, a beach towel, and enjoy the sun.
 Parks oftentimes have beaches or swimming pools depending on the type of park and the location.
+Check out our favorite state parks with beaches.
 Swimming areas are usually roped off.
 Lifeguards may or may not be available so make sure you check ahead of time.
 Check out our beach checklist to help plan your trip.

 If you have never considered a full face snorkel mask for your swimming adventures when at the beach, we highly recommend them.
 Another fun activity to spur the sense of adventure is a metal detector for kids.
 They can spend hours searching for lost treasure which is a lot of fun.
 Having a little protection from the sun is always a good idea, so having a beach chair with canopy can be a real lifesaver.
 Don’t forget to stay well hydrated, especially if you have been sprawled out your sand free beach blanket, soaking up the sun.